BubbleSquish/Solarized-Chromium/README.md

 ### Technical Approach

 - **Force Dark Mode Flag**: Activating this flag forces Chrome to invert light colors in web content to create a dark theme dynamically.
 - **Dark Mode Setting**: Enabling dark mode in Chrome's settings complements the flag by adjusting the browser's UI elements to dark.
 Additionally, it prompts websites to switch to their dark theme if they recognize and support this user preference, although many sites do not, even if they have a dark theme mode.
+Enabling the site's native dark mode theme will significantly enhance the quality of the generated [Solarized Dark](https://ethanschoonover.com/solarized/) color palette.
-- **Color Calibration**: By fine-tuning Chrome's theme generation algorithms, we can map the dynamic colors to match the Solarized palette accurately.
+- **Color Calibration**: By fine-tuning Chrome's theme generation algorithms, we can map the dynamic colors to match the [Solarized Dark](https://ethanschoonover.com/solarized/) palette accurately.

 ### Benefits